sergypv/spring-thrift-service-manager/README.md

 # spring-thrift-service-manager

-Manage Thrift services through XML configuration
+Manage and setup Thrift services through configuration

 This little jar will allow you configure Thrift services using an xml or text driven configuration, there are two main advantages on this approach: